digixc/CS-AQA-AS-Notes-Skeleton/AQA-CS-AS-3.7.md

+# AQA CS AS Notes

+## 3.7  Fundamentals of computer organisation and architecture

 # Internal hardware components of a computer

-*Objective*: Have an understanding and knowledge of the basic internal components of a computer system.
+**Objectives**: Have an understanding and knowledge of the basic internal components of a computer system.

 ### Processor, ALU, Control Unit,Registers, Memory
-*Objective*: understand the role of the following components and how they relate to each other:
+**Objectives**: understand the role of the following components and how they relate to each other:

 + Processor